Workers’ Compensation In The Manufacturing Industry

-At Domer Law in Milwaukee, our attorneys have more than 45 years of experience helping Wisconsin workers injured while engaged in manufacturing jobs such as automotive assembly, auto part manufacturing, boat manufacturing, steel fabrication, tool and die operation, welding, operating engineering work, and food and beverage manufacturing.
+At Domer Law in Milwaukee, our attorneys have more than 80 years of combined experience helping Wisconsin workers who were injured while engaged in manufacturing jobs such as automotive assembly, auto part manufacturing, boat manufacturing, steel fabrication, tool and die operation, welding, operating engineering work, and food and beverage manufacturing.
 Our knowledge of these industries, the employers and the insurance companies allows us to cut through the red tape.
-Whether you have not yet applied for workers' compensation or you have already been denied or subject to delays or underpayment, we are ready to help.
+Whether you have not yet applied for workers’ compensation or you have already been denied or subjected to delays or underpayment, we are ready to help.

 Working on the assembly line and elsewhere in a factory often involves repetitive motions and work, doing the same movements over and over.
 This opens the door for serious repetitive motion injuries.

-While carpal tunnel syndrome is the most well known repetitive motion injury, many lines of work can impact the spine and other joints.
+Many lines of work can impact the spine and other joints.
 Lower back injuries, shoulder injuries, hip injuries, knee injuries and other joint injuries are frequently the result of repetitive stress in a manufacturing environment.
-Such injuries can result in serious surgical consequences, like spine surgery, total knee replacements, or total hip replacements.
-An injured worker deserves worker's compensation benefits if their workplace duties played a role in the need for such surgeries.
+Such injuries can result in serious surgical consequences, like spine surgery, total knee replacements or total hip replacements.
+An injured worker deserves workers’ compensation benefits if their workplace duties played a role in the need for such surgery.

 Sometimes, these occupational exposure injuries are not adequately documented.
 An attorney can help develop and define the nature of the injury and claim.
-Copies of job descriptions, handwritten job duty notes, ergonomic assessments, workplace videos, and any injury/accident reports can all help when alleging an occupational exposure claim.
+Copies of job descriptions, handwritten job duty notes, ergonomic assessments, workplace videos and any injury or accident reports can all help when alleging an occupational exposure claim.